Satay Tempeh with Peanut Dipping Sauce

 Georgie: Ever since I explored Asia and Indonesia and sampled it’s punchy, tangy, fresh and exotic flavours, I can confess that I am now obsessed with Asian food and it’s often my go-to cuisine when whipping up a speedy meal or choosing where to eat for dinner.
 It was a 4 month trip to Asia that first ignited my flair for cooking at 18, as having eaten like a queen for all that time, I was determined to continue enjoying the meals I’d had when I got home.

 The first experience I had with tempeh was at a night market on the Gili Islands in Indonesia and I was instantly blown away, partially from the spicy glaze, but also by it’s nutty, dense and satisfying texture.
-Not only is it a delicious, cruelty free substitute for meat it also contains more protein than tofu and has a high manganese content, helping to support healthy bones and brain function.
+Not only is it a delicious vegan substitute for meat it also contains more protein than tofu and has a high manganese content, helping to support healthy bones and brain function.

 Yes, I’ll admit I am that person who collects Japanese condiments, Thai pastes, Vietnamese stock and beyond in my cupboards, but fear not this recipe doesn’t call for anything overly exotic!
 Drawing from asian staples that can be found in most supermarkets, this tempeh dish is an ideal appetizer and it’s creamy-peanutty sauce will have you wanting more and more.
 However if there is any left…. why not cut up the skewers and add to a noodle stir-fry with the yummy sauced poured on top.